looqbox/guide/docs/Admin-Interface.md

 * top 8 menores

 #### $email
+Used to return email found in question.

+* contact@looqbox.com
+* jobs@looqbox.com

 #### $quotes
 Anything between quotes is treated as plain text (no rules about entities will be applyed).
 It's commonly used to refer about product, store name and other text that must have a exact value.